Click Here for Our Recommended Antivirus for Your Device

 Bake refers to a method of cooking where the ingredients to be cooked are exposed to dry heat.
 But no exposure to a flame occurs.

 Food items baked do not own a prior composition, form, or structure.
-They are cooked at a much lower temperature when compared to roasting like at a temperature of 375°F and below.
+They are cooked at a much lower temperature when compared to roasting at a temperature of 375°F and below.

-These food items are baked in order to change their state of existence from liquid, or semi-liquid into solids.
+These food items are baked in order to change their state of existence from liquid or semi-liquid into solids.
 Due to the massive change in their physical state, to-be-baked items are put in shaped containers.

-Cooking via baking is usually done in a conventional oven or any hot surface.
+Cooking via baking is done in a conventional oven or any hot surface.
 Baking comparatively adds lesser color to its food items.
 It is limited to food items without an initial structure.

 Therefore, baking is less time-consuming, though exceptions exist, particularly when the food item in question might have additional layers and require extra time.